You are here

 A person may be eligible if they are:

-- participating in a full-time course of study approved as part of their rehabilitation plan; and
+have full-time study approved as part of their rehabilitation plan; and

 Clients are expected to maintain compliance with their rehabilitation program, including studying full-time, to remain eligible to be stepped up.
 Clients will need to continue to meet required benchmarks for study units and complete the course of study within a pre-agreed timeframe.